 After a short wait in Customs and Immigration, you’re off to your resort!
 If you’re going directly to Beaches Turks & Caicos Resort Villages & Spa, no worries.
 Your prearranged shuttle will be available to take you directly to the resort.

 Since we were arriving late, we stayed one night at an inexpensive hotel (Ports of Call Resort) close to Beaches and arranged for our own shuttle transportation.
-I highly recommend 3mstaxi and tours who were super accommodating and the driver quickly proved to be one of my people!

 But once we arrived at Beaches the next day, the only transportation we needed was our feet!